begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 Full installation package is called "jBASE" for the non-T24 customers and "TAFC" for T24-based ones.

+## TAFC releases

+TAFC release number normally reflects T24 release for which it is intended to be used, e.g. R10 or R11.

 ## What is T24

 T24 is the core banking system developed by Temenos company.
 The system